 Spell out the official department name on first reference.
 Capitalize both terms when used in combination.

 - Wrong: The Biology professor attended the conference in March.

-Refers to the General Education distribution requirements noted in the College Catalog.
-Use lowercase.
+This refers to General Education distribution requirements noted in the College Catalog.
+Use lower case.

 - behavioral and social sciences distribution

 doctoral degree (or PhD), doctorate (see also Abbreviations)

 Dual Enrollment (select MCPS students admitted to MC and enrolled in college courses while still attending high school)

 Early College Program, (MC-MCPS partnership; students can earn a high school diploma and an associate’s degree concurrently)

 E-Learning, Innovation, and Teaching Excellence, ELITE (formerly CPOD)

 In text, always follow with a comma. (see also, i.e.)